viamrobotics/docs/docs/extend/modular-resources/configure.md

 ## Add a module from the Viam Registry

-The Viam Registry is a central repository of modules from both Viam and the robotics community that makes extending Viam's capabilities on your robot easy.
+The Viam Registry is a central repository of modules from both Viam and the robotics community that simplifies extending Viam's capabilities on your robot.
-You can add modules to your robot from the Viam Registry directly from your robot's configuration page in the Viam App.

-### Browse the Viam Registry

-### Add a module to your robot from the Viam Registry

-To add a module from the Viam Registry to your robot, perform the following:
+To add a module from the Viam Registry to your robot:

 1. Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
 1. Click on the **Components** subtab and click the **Create component** button.